katekalcevich/accessible-accessibility/Learn about digital accessibility.md

 If you want to specialize in accessibility as a career path, consider getting the [International Association of Accessibility Professionals Web Accessibility Specialist Certification ($530 USD)](https://www.accessibilityassociation.org/wascertification).

 Here are my favourite training and resources related to accessibility, grouped by job function.
+If you want a single learning resource as an overview of accessibility, I recommend the 4-week long [W3C Introduction to Accessibility](https://www.edx.org/course/web-accessibility-introduction) course on edX.
+The course landing page always says "starts today," but it actually runs continuously.

 ## Coding